rcdevs/owncloud_openotp_auth/README.md

 	!!
 IMPORTANT !!
 We recommand to disable Two-Factor on remote until feature will be fully supported in next update.
 -	Allow users to administer Two-factor on their profile settings page or not
--	At first Login, owncloud displays a popup with a Random Generated Password to use for remote connection.
-	If users don't keep safely the code on first login, they will be able to do it in "Personal" area on nexts logins.
 -	During configuration of your plugin:
 		-> Select "Two-Factor OR Standard authentication (Enable OpenOTP or Owncloud Password)", even if you are not able to connect, Owncloud password remains active.